rdelgatte/haskale/README.md

 beersHandler :: AppContext [Beer] beersHandler = ??
 ```
-- Change server signature to: `server :: Server ApplicationApi` as now, it does not only handle the `ping` but the `ApplicationAPI`.

 - Update the code to get the compiler happy (you can combine handlers with `:<|>`).
 What happens if you change the order?
 Why?